rackerlabs/genestack/docs/k8s-config.md

 Retrieve the kube config from our first controller.

+!!! tip

-> In the following example, X.X.X.X is expected to be the first controller.
+    In the following example, X.X.X.X is expected to be the first controller.

+!!! note

-> In the following example, ubuntu is the assumed user.
+    In the following example, ubuntu is the assumed user.

 ``` shell
 mkdir -p ~/.kube